Watson-Creative/watson-chatbot/README.md

     - Ensure MutationObserver is running (check for errors in console)
     - Confirm CSS styles for `.watson-greeting-h1` and `.watson-greeting-h2` are loaded
     - Check that greeting container has expected AnythingLLM classes

+15. **Build system not working**
+    - Ensure Node.js is installed (version 14+ recommended)
+    - Run `npm install` to install dependencies
+    - Check that `package.json` exists and has correct scripts
+    - Verify `build.js` file exists and is executable
+    - Look for error messages in build output
+    - Ensure source files (`script.js`, `styles.css`) exist before building

+16. **Minified files not loading**
+    - Verify minified files were created (`script.min.js`, `styles.min.css`)
+    - Check file paths in HTML match actual file locations
+    - Ensure minified files have proper permissions
+    - Look for 404 errors in browser developer tools
+    - Try rebuilding with `npm run build`

+17. **Stars icon not displaying**
+    - Check that `colors.css` is loaded before `styles.css`
+    - Verify CSS variables are defined and accessible
+    - Look for console errors related to base64 image loading
+    - Ensure the original chat button icon is being hidden properly
+    - Check that the stars SVG is properly encoded in the CSS

+18. **Color scheme not applying correctly**
+    - Ensure `colors.css` is included in HTML before `styles.css`
+    - Verify CSS custom properties are defined in `:root`
+    - Check browser support for CSS custom properties
+    - Look for CSS conflicts with existing stylesheets
+    - Test with `getComputedStyle()` to verify variable values

 ### Debug Mode